sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.4.4 (2024/06/23) =
+* Fix: Improve nonce handling to eliminate the 'Cookie check failed' error in the chatbot.
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.
+* 🎵 Discuss with others about AI Engine on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.4.3 (2024/06/21) =
 * Add: Claude-3.5 Sonnet (Anthropic).
 * Fix: Issues related to envId in AI environments.